Gates Library Initiative: Opportunity Online Hardware Grant Program

-The New York State Library is participating in a Bill & Melinda Gates Library Foundation program entitled the Opportunity Online Hardware Grant Program.
-The State Library is working in partnership with PULISDO to implement this program.
-This program will provide 2,145 computers for a maximum of 421 New York State public libraries, for a value of approximately $6.1 million.
+The New York State Library participated in a Bill & Melinda Gates Library Foundation program entitled the Opportunity Online Hardware Grant Program.
+The State Library worked in partnership with PULISDO to implement this program.
+This program provided 2,145 computers for a maximum of 421 New York State public libraries, for a value of approximately $6.1 million.

-The Opportunity Online Hardware Grant Program is designed to help public libraries upgrade hardware and learn how to sustain these upgrades over time.
-The program focuses on libraries that serve high need communities that are struggling to keep pace with technology changes.
-The program also seeks to motivate local governments to commit long-term local funding to computer services in public libraries.
+The Opportunity Online Hardware Grant Program was designed to help public libraries upgrade hardware and learn how to sustain these upgrades over time.
+The program focused on libraries that serve high need communities that are struggling to keep pace with technology changes.
+The program also sought to motivate local governments to commit long-term local funding to computer services in public libraries.

-The two-year grant program will fund public computer workstations, and associated training and tech support.
-It requires dedicated local funding through a monitored and enforced escalating matching requirement (25% for the first year and 50% for year two).
+The two-year grant program funded public computer workstations, and associated training and tech support.
+It required dedicated local funding through a monitored and enforced escalating matching requirement (25% for the first year and 50% for year two).

 The Gates Foundation determined eligibility for each participating library.
-Libraries must meet two criteria to receive funding.
+Libraries had to meet two criteria to receive funding: